 In this article we’ll look at non-deictic timing expressions in descending order of scale, from centuries, to decades, to years, to dates and hours.
 We’ll also learn about the temporal accusative necessary with some of them.

 Öld is the Icelandic equivalent to century.
-The preposition á is used as the Icelandic equivalent to in, like in the 20th century. Á takes the dative case here, which fits with what we learned about Cases and Motion (things are generally not in motion towards the century, but in non-motion within it, so the dative is appropriate).
+The preposition á is used as the Icelandic equivalent to in, like in the 20th century. Á takes the dative case here, which fits with what we learned about it in í, á, yfir, undir (remember, the dative indicates not motion towards, and there's certainly no motion here).
 When the century is the subject of the phrase it is in the nominative, which fits with what we learned about Cases and Verbs.

 Just as in English, ordinal numbers are used to refer to the centuries and decades.
 Those are numbers like first, second, third instead of one, two, three.
 When numbers are not spelled out with letters, a period after the number indicates an ordinal just like st, nd, rd, th (1st, 2nd, 3rd, 4th) in English.
 The examples below are read exactly the same as the ones above.